What are the Different Types of Anti-Crawler Protection?

 Another way to protect yourself from unwanted crawlers is honeypot traps.
 This is a security mechanism designed to attract attackers with a deliberately compromised computer system so you can study the vulnerabilities and improve your security policy.

 Browser fingerprinting is a tracking technique to collect information on the users accessing web servers.
 That information includes data about the user’s device, browser, operating system, installed extension, and time zone.
-When combined, this collected data creates a user’s unique online “fingerprint.”, which can be traced back to the user across different browsing sessions and web pages.
+When combined, this collected data creates a user’s unique online “fingerprint,” which can be traced back to the user across different browsing sessions and web pages.
+Read more here about browser fingerprinting and how it works.

 Want to protect your sites and ads?
 Click here to Request a Demo